The success of the “Call of Cthulhu” role-playing game likely

 their cult’s deity to win.
 A silly card game with fiddly rules that first appeared in

-- This game consists of one 12-sided die (showing Cthulhu, an Elder sign, an Eye of Horus, Yellow
+- This game consists of a single 12-sided die (with sides showing Cthulhu, an Elder sign, an Eye

 (Purchase from Amazon.com.)